The 5 Best Bell & Howell FD35 Camera Lenses

 Alternative Telephoto Lenses

 FD35 Zoom Lenses

 Canon FD 35-105mm f/3.5 & Vivitar Series 1 70-210mm f/3.5

-- Either or both ends of the focal range may suffer from a noticeable amount of lens distortion.
+- One or both ends of the focal range may suffer from a large amount of distortion.

-- Zoom lenses will be generally heavier and larger than primes.
+- Zoom lenses are larger and generally heavier than primes.

 Alternative Zoom Lenses